ILIAS-eLearning/ILIAS/src/ResourceStorage/README.md

 # Migration

 - Migration will need at least the feature ["Migrate Command"](https://docu.ilias.de/goto_docu_wiki_wpage_6399_1357.html)
-- A documentation how you can migrate your component will follow ASAP
+- A documentation how you can migrate your component is [here](../../Services/ResourceStorage/MIGRATIONS.md).

 # Roadmap